alexfriesen/zeity/README.md

 # Zeity

-Zeity is a productivity app focused on time tracking, managing projects and getting things done.
+Zeity is a time tracking app with a focus on UX.

 > [!IMPORTANT]
 >